bbauska/W3Cx-3of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~ 234. only values from datalist are proposed (304) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image234.webp?raw=true"
   width="40%"
-   alt="Restrict choices using a datalist element." />
+  title="Restrict choices using a datalist element" alt="Restrict choices using a datalist element." />
 </p>

 <h4>Extract from source code:</h4>